 a.
 Is the sliding fee scale set statewide?

-□ No. If no, describe how the sliding fee scale is set: Click or tap here to enter text.
+[ ] No. If no, describe how the sliding fee scale is set:

 b.
 Complete the table below.
 If the sliding fee scale is not set statewide, complete the table for the most populous locality: